performancecopilot/pcp/docs/pcp-users-and-administrators-guide.rst

 Conceptual Foundations
 ----------------------

-conceptual foundationsThe following sections provide a detailed overview of concepts that underpin Performance Co-Pilot (PCP).
+The following sections provide a detailed overview of concepts that underpin Performance Co-Pilot (PCP).

 .. _id5188366: